erizov/Professor/semester_1/lecture_09_graph_algorithms/floyd_warshall/README.md

 ## Often Used Together With

-Floyd Warshall is commonly used in combination with:
+Floyd Warshall is used in combination with:

 - **Dfs**: Often combined for comprehensive solutions
-- **Bfs**: Often combined for comprehensive solutions
-- **Dijkstra**: Often combined for comprehensive solutions
-- **Bellman Ford**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms thataddresse related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Dijkstra's Algorithm**: Floyd-Warshall finds all-pairs shortest paths, Dijkstra is single-source
+- **Dijkstra's ATechnique*: Floyd-Warshall finds all-pairs shortest paths, Dijkstra is single-source
 - **Bellman-Ford**: Floyd-Warshall finds all-pairs, Bellman-Ford is single-source
 - **Johnson's Algorithm**: Both find all-pairs but Johnson's uses Dijkstra as subroutine, Floyd-Warshall uses dynamic programming